polystat/odin/README.md

 - Build — all projects in the repository are built to check that the code compiles
 - Test — all tests are ran to check that new changes have not broken the existing functionality
-- Check code formatting — the code formatting will be checked via `scalafmt`.
-If it fails run `sbt scalafmtAll` and commit the updated formatting.
 - Lint — run scalafix.
 If it fails run `sbt scalafixAll` and fix issues that are not autofixable manually.

   [scalafix official documentation](https://scalacenter.github.io/scalafix/docs/users/installation.html#sbt) tells that SemanticDB compiler plugin with `-Yrangepos` flag adds overhead to the compilation, so it is recommended to create a local `.jvmopts` file with the following content: